Muirkirk Grove, Darlington, Co Durham, DL1£219,000 Offers in the Region of 4 Bedroom House

 Offering well-proportioned accommodation the property briefly comprises on the ground floor; entrance hallway, lounge with bay window, dining room with sliding double glazed patio doors leading to the UPVC double glazed conservatory, kitchen fitted with a range of floor and wall units, utility room and separate w.c. and a door to the garage.
 To the first floor there are four double bedrooms, three with sliding door wardrobes and the master with an en-suite shower room, and a family bathroom with shower.
 Externally there are mature lawned gardens to the front and rear, with the rear garden having two pleasant patio areas.
 There is also a garage and a driveway for car parking.

-Muirkirk Grove is a small cul de sac close to a good range of local shops and amenities including schools and a regular bus service.
+Muirkirk Grove is a small cul de sac close to a good range of local shops and amenities including schools, doctors surgery, supermarket and a regular bus service.
 A more comprehensive range of shopping and recreational facilities and amenities are available in Darlington Town Centre which lies a short drive away.
 Muirkirk Grove is well placed for commuting purposes as it lies close to the A167, the A66 and the A1(M) Motorway.

 Tip: Click on the image for a full-screen view: